Profile profile for FeingoldE

-B.A., University of Wisconsin – Madison, History
+B.A., University of Wisconsin – Madison, History, 2005

-D.Phil., University of Oxford (Merton College), History
+D.Phil., University of Oxford (Merton College), History, 2012

-- The history of money and monetary objects
+- History of money and monetary objects

-- Counterfeiting and forgery
+- History of counterfeiting and forgery

 - Collecting contemporary currencies and documenting the development of new monetary technologies worldwide